26 Comments

 Click on Siguiente and you get a confirmation of your application displayed on your screen.
 Download and/or print the page and keep it safe.

 The travel permit is usually sent to you within 48h.
-Best print two copies of it.
-One is given to the immigration officer when you leave the country, the other one when you return.
+Best print three copies of it.
+One is given to the immigration officer when you leave the country, one when you return, and the last one should stay with you.

 The Permiso especial de viaje / Autorización de estadía fuera del país is only good for one exit and one re-entry.
 It is valid for 30 days counted from the departure date you indicated and can’t be extended.
 If you stay outside the country longer, the application of your visa or visa extension is canceled.